VasilGVasilev/softuni-React/softuniReact/09. Authentication-Workshop/NB.md

     authService have no access to token which is in context API -> services do not have access to context vars, which is fundamental difference with Back-End MPA, where service had access to token, mainly due to logic being done on same place server, while with spa, logic is sent to browser for client to do it via scripts

-    Solution for service not having acces to token, token is passed in to authService in Logout component
+    Solution for service not having access to token, token is passed in to authService in Logout component, or directly in request service, but important part is that it has to be passed in manually

     MIND that context spreads among components not among whole app, whith MPA, we attached token to req.user, which is express Request, thus, fundametal part of the whole app